ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-styles/index.md

     rowIndex: number,
     // If compiling to Angular, is the row's child scope, otherwise null.
     $scope: any,
-    // A reference to the ag-Grid API.
+    // A reference to the AG Grid API.
     api: GridApi,
-    // A reference to the ag-Grid Column API.
+    // A reference to the AG Grid Column API.
     columnApi: ColumnApi;
     // If provided in gridOptions, a context object
     context: any,